Elegary/Projector-Killer/README.md

 # Projector-Killer
-Projector Killer is an Android Application coded with java to turn off Epson Projectors.
+Projector Killer is an Android Application currently in alpha version coded with java to turn off Epson Projectors.

 # License
 This software is open source but